 Edfinity is a centrally cloud-hosted, modern homework system in use at 400+ institutions.
 Edfinity supports WeBWorK as one of the underlying problem formats.
 This provides an easy migration path to Edfinity for institutions that are currently running their own WeBWorK servers - i.e. Edfinity can auto-import existing WeBWorK files/assignments seamlessly in minutes to allow uninterrupted usage of existing WeBWorK courses.

 In comparison to native WeBWorK, Edfinity provides numerous advantages including:

-- Centralized cloud hosting with 99.99% uptime and unlimited support
+- Centralized cloud hosting with 99.99% uptime and exceptional support

 - A modern, intuitive interface with superior functionality that fosters greater student engagement and improved learning outcomes (see edfinity.co/onboarding)

 - Adaptive Learning with personalized support to every student.
 Studies show an increase of 18% on average in assignment scores and 21% on average in assignment completion rates.

 - Ready-to-go homework courses for over 300 OER and publisher textbooks.